Virgin Galactic's supersonic plane reaches space

 Rather than aiming for space using a NASA-esque vertically launched rocket, Virgin Galactic uses a rocket-powered space plane dubbed VSS Unity, a craft more comparable to the supersonic X planes developed by the US military.

 VSS Unity took off attached to its mothership, WhiteKnightTwo.
 Then, about 43,000 feet in the air, VSS Unity's pilots commanded the plane's release.
-After a few seconds of coasting, VSS Unity's rocket engine engaged and drove the vehicle directly upward at supersonic speeds.
+After a few seconds of coasting, VSS Unity's rocket engine fired on.
+It burned for a total of 60 seconds and drove the vehicle directly upward at nearly three times the speed of sound.

+VSS Unity's peak altitude of 51.4 miles is similar to what Virgin Galactic has planned for commercial flights.
+It's high enough to reach the US government's recognized definition of space, but not the 62-mile "Karman line" that is internationally recognized as the boundary.

+But last month, the Fédération Aéronautique Internationale, which maintains world records for spaceflight, said it was considering adopting a 50-mile definition based on "compelling" scientific research that had recently been published.

-In addition to the test pilots, a flight test dummy and four unnamed research payloads from NASA's Flight Opportunities Program were onboard to help simulate the weight distribution of having passengers on board.
+In addition to the test pilots, a flight test dummy and four research payloads from NASA's Flight Opportunities Program were on board to help simulate the weight distribution of having passengers on board.

+Bringing NASA on as a customer made Thursday's flight the first revenue-earning mission for Virgin Galactic.

+Virgin Galactic has been hungry for cash since Richard Branson announced he would no longer accept a $1 billion investment from Saudi Arabia.
+Branson shunned the money after learning about the death of journalist Jamal Khashoggi at a Saudi consulate in October.

+Branson told reporters Thursday that "by being successful today, we hope to bring in one or two other investors."

+"Space is not cheap," he said.
+"I've personally invested about a billion dollars in this project, so having our first money coming back is a good feeling...We've got to make this a profitable venture and I think we can make it a profitable venture."

-Virgin Galactic has not said when it plans to begin commercial flights.
+Virgin Galactic has not said exactly when it plans to begin commercial flights.
+More tests are planned before the company will move operations down to New Mexico's Spaceport America and take up its first load of tourists.
+Branson plans to be the first passenger aboard VSS Unity.

-"Incremental flight test programs are by definition open-ended and, to a great extent, each test depends on the data from the test that precedes it," the company said.
-"There is no guarantee that everything will work perfectly first time and, like all programs seeking to take bold steps, we will inevitably have times when things don't go as planned."

 Branson's space venture suffered a major setback in 2014 when its first space plane, VSS Enterprise, broke apart during a test flight, killing co-pilot Michael Alsbury and injuring pilot Peter Siebold.